olivergardiner/tonestack/README.md

 This is a QT Creator project and needs packaging with QT's windeployqt.

 The current version demonstrates the principle with a few stacks that were very easy to create as Spice files and the responses tally well with the outputs of the TSC.
-It does not currently show the pictures of the circuit and it only allows you to change the parameters of the pots, not the whole circuit but I plan to add this in due course.
+It now shows the pictures of the circuit but it only allows you to change the parameters of the pots, not the whole circuit but I plan to add this in due course.

+The framework for adding circuits has now been simplified - it now uses a simple config structure to define each circuit.